SM 18x225 [2xM5] / N42 - magnetic roller

 - They have exceptionally high magnetic induction on the surface of the magnet,

-- Significant importance in the industry of new technologies – are used in computer drives, electric drive mechanisms, medical apparatus or other advanced devices.
+- Wide application in the industry of new technologies – find application in computer drives, electric drive mechanisms, medical apparatus and other advanced devices.

 Disadvantages of neodymium magnets: